bio-tools/biotoolsDocs/IFB_tools.rst

 Creating entries
 """"""""""""""""
 To create new entries you'll need to be logged onto *bio.tools*.
-Click on *Menu ...
+Then click on *Menu ...
 Add content*:

 .. image:: _static/add.png